 The Executive Summary will outline details about the community that the Glenco Group plans to build.
-It will discuss the layout of the proposed project, as well as possible alternatives.
+It will discuss the layout of the Preferred Project, as well as possible alternatives.
 This summary will also introduce any potential adverse impacts, along with all mitigation measures.
 It will also include a list of all approvals and permits required for the project.

-CHAPTER II: PROJECT DESCRIPTION
+CHAPTER II: PREFERRED PROJECT DESCRIPTION

-The project description will include:
+The Preferred Project description will include:

-- A. Proposed Action - 1.
-Description of the Proposed Action. - 2.
-Regulations and requirements of the site's existing and proposed zoning designations. - B. Overview and Description of Site and Environs - 1.
-Description of the location, frontage, access, acreage, ownership and tax map designation of lot(s) involved in the Proposed Action, including the proposed future disposition of the portion of the subject property in the Village of Ossining.
+A. Proposed Action

+- 1. Description of the Proposed Action. - 2.
+Regulations and requirements of the site's existing and proposed zoning designations.

+B. Overview and Description of Site and Environs

+- 1. Description of the location, frontage, access, acreage, ownership and tax map designation of lot(s) involved in the Proposed Action, including the proposed future disposition of the portion of the subject property in the Village of Ossining.
 This should also include descriptions of surrounding properties including those in the Village of Ossining. - 2.
-A brief history of the site and area. - C. Description of Environmental Characteristics of the Site - 1.
-Steep slopes and elevations. - 2.
-Wetlands and wetland buffer areas, watercourse(s) and hydrology. - 3.
-Aesthetic resources and scenic views. - 4.
-Flora and fauna, including but not limited to trees regulated by the Town code. - D. Describe project components, including items such as potential number of market-rate and affordable dwelling units respectively, size and number of bedrooms of market-rate and affordable dwelling units respectively, amount of open space, total number of parking spaces required and provided, and nature and amount of other project components.

-- E. Vehicular access and circulation of the proposed project. - F. Other components of proposed project including vegetated buffers, street trees, landscaping, lighting, roadways, sidewalks, recreation and other amenities, etc. - G. Plans for maintenance of the common elements of the project including roads, utilities and passive open space. - H. Plans and a timeline for ongoing maintenance of all proposed mitigation for the project.
+A brief history of the site and area.

+C. Description of Environmental Characteristics of the Site

+- 1. Steep slopes and elevations.

+- 2. Wetlands and wetland buffer areas, watercourse(s) and hydrology.

+- 3. Aesthetic resources and scenic views.

+- 4. Flora and fauna, including but not limited to trees regulated by the Town code. - 5.
+Potential for contamination from on-site underground fuel tanks. - 6.
+Potential for contamination from any on-site hazardous waste. - 7.
+Potential for contamination relating to the previous disposal of hospital and/or medical waste. - D. Describe components of the Preferred Project, including items such as potential number of market-rate and affordable dwelling units respectively, size and number of bedrooms of market-rate and affordable dwelling units respectively, amount of open space, total number of parking spaces required and provided, and nature and amount of other Preferred Project components. - E. Vehicular access and circulation of the Preferred Project. - F. Other components of Preferred Project including vegetated buffers, street trees, landscaping, lighting, roadways, sidewalks, recreation and other amenities, etc. - G. Plans for maintenance of the common elements of the Preferred Project including roads, utilities and passive open space. - H. Plans and a timeline for ongoing maintenance of all proposed mitigation for the Preferred Project.